-Five invited participants - Rhyan Clapham, Brenda Gifford, Tim Gray, Troy Russell and Elizabeth Sheppard - take part in the initiative, each producing up to four works for voice and/or small ensemble, of up to 15 minutes.
+Five invited participants - Rhyan Clapham, Brenda Gifford, Tim Gray, Troy Russell and Elizabeth Sheppard - take part in the initiative in 2016-2017, each producing up to four works for voice and/or small ensemble, of up to 15 minutes.
 Facilitators and performers for the pilot project include composer Christopher Sainsbury - also the driving force behind this initiative - and jazz pianist and educator Kevin Hunt, as well as performers from the Moogahlin Performing Arts and Ensemble Offspring.

 Participating artists receive individual guidance from the facilitators in developing their composition, notation and orchestration skills, as well as taking part in masterclasses and working closely with performers.
 There is support available for typesetting and score production, and the final performance event will also involve a studio recording of the new works.
 Exploring further performance possibilities and publishing arrangements is also a part of the scope of the pilot project.

 The project is seen as an important pilot, and has the capacity to develop into a national project, while at the same time maintaining important local connections and making use of funding opportunities provided by States and local communities.
 We are very grateful to APRA AMCOS for its funding support for this initiative.